SlyDaw/CTF-Writeups-and-Blogs/_posts/2022-06-10-GettingStarted.md

 Keep in mind that not all metasploit modules support the ``check`` feature , but it is always a nice thing to have.

-Now that we are all set, let's hit the big red button by typing
+Now that we are all set, let's hit the big red button by typing:

 ``> run``